 The National Society Daughters of the American Revolution will celebrate its 125th anniversary in 2015.
 Since our founding in 1890, DAR members have worked tirelessly to promote historic preservation, patriotism and educational ideals in communities across this nation and in overseas chapters.
 To help highlight the DAR service organization mission, members are encouraged to perform and record their volunteer service efforts.
 It is time that we honor our heritage as we “Celebrate America!” though our combined community service efforts

-DAR members will work toward the goal of 10 million hours of community service each year for the next three years.
+DAR members will work toward the goal of 10 million hours of community service over the next three years.